The Network for Arts Administrators of Color

 Program Engagement: Mentor/Mentee and Sponsor/Sponsee pairs will attend monthly professional development workshops, as will the learning cohort.
 Program pairs will meet one-on-one following these workshops while learning cohort participants will meet in a facilitated peer discussion.

 Conclusion: Program evaluation and closing ceremony will take place March 30th, 2022.

 Pilot Program Participants

-Five mid-career mentors and five executive-level sponsors have been matched with five mentees and five sponsees for our inaugural program, running March to December 2019.
+Five mid-career mentors and five executive-level sponsors were matched with five mentees and five sponsees for our inaugural program, which ran March to December 2019.